an0n99/options_pricing/README.md

-# Adaptive Options Trading System with Advanced American Pricing Models and Volatility-Specific Simulations
+# Options Pricing Model

-This is an options trading simulator for American stock options that uses advanced models and techniques to make profitable trades in both low and high volatility markets.
-It is designed to be flexible, efficient, and easy to deploy and maintain.
+This is an options pricing model for American style stock options that uses BAW and Monte Carlo Simulations to make profitable trades in both low and high volatility markets.

 ## Models